-Perry Slingsby Systems uses Watson Attitude and Heading Reference System (AHRS) sensors in their undersea cable laying vehicles.
+Forum Energy Technologies (formerly Perry Slingsby Systems) uses Watson Attitude and Heading Reference System (AHRS) sensors in their undersea cable laying vehicles.

-Watson Industries regularly attends and/or presents papers at the German Institute of Navigation’s annual Gyro Technology Symposium in Karlsruhe, Germany.
+Watson Industries periodically attends and/or presents papers at the German Institute of Navigation’s annual Gyro Technology Symposium in Karlsruhe, Germany.

 International Submarine Engineering, Ltd. uses a Watson Attitude and Heading Reference System (AHRS) in one of it’s navigation packages.

-Watson Industries sells a custom Train Measurement System (TMS) tilting sensor for Amtrak’s Acela High Speed Trains operating on the East Coast.
+Watson Industries sells a custom Train Measurement System (TMS) tilting sensor for Amtrak’s Acela High Speed Trains designed by Bombardier operating on the East Coast.